clshaun/jenkins_testing/README.md

 # jenkins_testing
-Tests for running jenkins tests
+This repo is just a test for running tests on jenkins

+# Setup: